de-sousa/simple-task-manager/README.md

 Study chapter 3
 ```

-- Marking the task in front can be done like:
+- Marking the task in front as done can be done like:
 ```
 pro done school/math
 ```